linsam/python-tinydns-data/readme.md

     field 4: ttl
     field 5: ttd
     field 6: loc

+ / - subdelegation - modifies the way PTR records are generated for things like the '=' and '6' intents.
+This version only changes '=' (IPv4 only).
+ Note: unlike other intent types, order matters for this one.
+All other intents store their affects in the database so it doesn't matter the order (for example, '%' intents can appear anywhere; the filtering is performed by the server).
+This intent, however, modifies the generation of the records in the first place.
+It only affects the records that come _after_ it.
+Note that this is a bit contrary to djb recommendations (http://cr.yp.to/djbdns/dot-arpa.html), but it does ease interoperability with parents or children who run other servers.

+    field 0: domain name used for the base of auto-generated PTR records and for the optional NS record.
+Also can generate an A record for the NS like '&' records.
+If you are using 192.0.2.96/28, then for DeGroot format, use something like 'subnet96.2.0.192.in-addr.arpa'.
+For commonly understood
+    RFC2317, use '96-111.2.0.192.in-addr.arpa'.
+For commonly understood
+    RFC4183, use '96-28.2.0.192.in-addr.apra'.
+For actual RFC2317, use
+    '96/28.2.0.192.in-addr.arpa'.
+Or anything you like, really, it doesn't even have to be rooted in the 'arpa' domain and it will still work, as covered in RFC2317.

+    field 1: range.
+This can be specified in CIDR: 192.0.2.96/28 or as a range:
+    192.0.2.96-11.
+Using a range is required if it isn't CIDR aligned, e.g.
+    192.0.2.5-10.
+This range specifies which auto-generated PTR records to modify, and which CNAME records to generate for a parent zone.

+    field 2: target domain name for NS record.
+Leave blank to omit the NS record and omit CNAME records.
+Set to '.' to omit the NS record but include the CNAME records.
+Set to the actual delagation name server to get NS record and CNAME records.
+If you truly want to delegate to '.', use an additional '&' record.

+    field 3: IPv4 address of the NS server. leaving blank omits the A record (just like the '&' intent).
+This field is ignored if field 2 is empty or '.'

+    field 4: TTL
+    field 5: TTD
+    field 6: Loc

 To do fancy things like hidden primary but still report the primary, use a Z record for the SOA, then & records for the NS that are "visible" (not hidden).
 Even though & is usually for delegation, it isn't when there is an SOA.